Cora Pearl Review Covent Garden

 This is their squash risotto £18 with a crispy egg, fragrant herb oil and paper thin chestnut mushrooms.
 The whole plate is full of nutty notes and indulgence for a non meat eater, or a meat eater who enjoys having a 5 minute breather from meat – me.

 How do you make a humble broccoli compelling?
-Scorch it and douse it with crunchy almond sauce.
+Scorch it and then douse it with crunchy almond sauce.

 Milk and cookies – everything about it just resonates with me, it’s a wonder of softness, decadence and crunch.